Characterization of flip process rules with the same trajectories: Proving Theorem

 \section{Proving Theorem~\ref{thm:rule-unique-symm-det}}

-In this section we shall prove Theorem~\ref{thm:rule-unique-symm-det}.
+In this section we prove Theorem~\ref{thm:rule-unique-symm-det}.
 We briefly describe our proof strategy here.
-Theorem~\ref{thm:rule-vel-char} recasts the question of whether two rules of the same order have the same trajectories in terms of the quantities $a_{J,\rul}$, so understanding these quantities is key.
-The presence of indicator functions $\ind{ab \in E(H)}$ in the expression for $a_{J,\rul}$ given by~\eqref{eq:rule-orbit-coeff} renders the behaviour of $a_{J,\rul}$ rather intractable in general; indeed, this is a key difficulty in understanding rules with the same trajectories.
-Our key observation is that we may utilize the symmetries present in symmetric rules to obtain cleaner expressions for the quantities $a_{J,\rul}$; this is the focus of Lemma~\ref{lem:sym-replace-density}.
-Indeed, we can directly verify the $(\Leftarrow)$ direction by combining Theorem~\ref{thm:rule-vel-char} with the simplified expressions from this key lemma.
-For the $(\Rightarrow)$ direction, the simplified expressions from Lemma~\ref{lem:sym-replace-density} gives us enough leeway and control to construct `perturbed' versions of symmetric non-deterministic rules of order $k\ge3$ which have the same trajectories.
-To handle non-symmetric rules and complete the proof, we observe and directly verify that every such rule has a natural symmetric version which is a rule with the same trajectories.
+Theorem~\ref{thm:rule-vel-char} recasts the question of whether two rules of the same order have the same trajectories in terms of the quantities $q_{J,\rul}$, so understanding these quantities is key.
+On the one hand, the presence of indicator functions $\ind{ab \in E(H)}$ in the general expression for $q_{J,\rul}$ given by~\eqref{eq:rule-orbit-coeff} makes it difficult to work with directly.
+On the other hand, we observe that the symmetries present in symmetric rules allow us to obtain cleaner expressions for the quantities $q_{J,\rul}$; this is the focus of Lemma~\ref{lem:sym-replace-density}.
+Indeed, we can directly verify the $(\Leftarrow)$ direction of Theorem~\ref{thm:rule-unique-symm-det} by combining Theorem~\ref{thm:rule-vel-char} with the simplified expressions from this key lemma.
+For the $(\Rightarrow)$ direction, the simplified expressions from Lemma~\ref{lem:sym-replace-density} give us enough leeway and control to construct `perturbed' versions of symmetric non-deterministic rules of order $k\ge3$ which have the same trajectories.
+To handle non-symmetric rules and complete the proof, we observe and directly verify that every such rule has a natural symmetric version with the same trajectories.
 This gives our characterization of unique rules.

-To prepare for our proof of Theorem~\ref{thm:rule-unique-symm-det}, we introduce some notation, terminology and useful lemmas.
-The proof of Theorem~\ref{thm:rule-unique-symm-det} is given in Section~\ref{subsec:proof-thm-unique}.